f-pientka/academic_website/content/project/topological_SC/index.md

 # slides: example
 ---

+Superconducting hybrid materials, e.g., combining semiconductors, supercondcutors and magnetism, can host topological superconducting phases with Majorana edge modes.
+Majorana
-We study superconducting hybrid materials that can support topological superconducting phases.
-We try to find a more realistic microscopic description of the proximity effect, e.g., in quantum wires or 2d Josephson junctions.
+In order to improve our understanding of experimental challenges, we try to find a more realistic microscopic description of the proximity effect, e.g., in quantum wires or 2d Josephson junctions.
 We also investigate unconventional Josephson effects in magnetic Josephson junctions, e.g., with a ground state at nonzero phase difference.